kubernetes/community/contributors/guide/issue-triage.md

 This aims to walk you through a standard triaging process.

 ## Step One: Review newly created open issues
 Kubernetes issues are listed [here](https://github.com/kubernetes/kubernetes/issues).
 New, untriaged issues come without labels attached.
+SIG leads should identify at least one SIG member to serve as a first point of contact for new issues.

 Labels are the primary tools for triaging.
 [Here's a comprehensive label list](https://github.com/kubernetes/kubernetes/labels).